How to Tell If You’re in Autistic Burnout

 Build Supportive Communities

-Connecting with other autistic individuals can provide immense relief and validation.
+Connecting with other autistic individuals provides immense relief and validation.
 Peer support, whether online or in person, reminds people they’re not alone.
-Understanding friends and family can also help by respecting communication preferences and eliminating pressure to mask.
+Understanding friends and family can also help by respecting communication preferences and removing pressure to mask.

 Manage Daily Stress with Practical Tools